pgoltstein/mouse-od-columns/README.md

 ### Part 2: Column-like vertical organization for ocular dominance across cortical layers 2/3, 4 and 5

+Make sure to run the code from the correct folder, which for part 2 is: "part2-od-columns-layer2345".
+For more info, see part 1 above.

 These paths are just FYI:
 * Code path: “./code/part2-od-columns-layer2345”
 * Data paths: “./data/part2-responsemaps-od-layer2345”, “./data/part2-planedata-od-layer2345”, “./data/part2-sideviewdata-od-layer2345”, “./data/part2-odimapsdata-od-layer2345”, “./data/part2-ccmapsdata-od-layer2345”, “./data/part2-roi-footprints”